Differences Between Devon Rex and Cornish Rex Cat: All You Need To Know

 Grooming Requirements

 • Devon Rex cats need more attention in the case of grooming than other species, but that doesn’t mean that they need high maintenance.
-Only you need to bathe him regularly for proper care of their greasy hair.
-Cut their nails whenever it grows bigger and uses a smooth brush to clean their ears and lower their shedding rate; 2-3 days within a week.
+You need to bathe him regularly for proper care of their greasy hair.
+Cut their nails whenever they grow bigger and use a smooth brush to clean their ears and lower their shedding rate; 2-3 days within a week.

-• Cornish Rex cats grooming task isn’t difficult, as they’ve small and wavy coats which are easy to maintain.
+• Cornish Rex cat’s grooming task isn’t difficult, as they’ve small and wavy coats that are easy to maintain.
 So, they only need a weekly brushing that will help to get rid of any errant and old hair.
 Also, it helps to preserve natural oil for healthy skin.

 Health Problems